 • Oats – Old-fashioned rolled oats work best for this recipe.
 If needed, look for certified gluten-free oats.

-• Maple Syrup – This acts as a natural sweetener, eliminating the need for sugar.
+• Maple Syrup – This acts as a natural sweetener, eliminating the need for refined sugar.
 Feel free to use honey, if preferred.

 • Baking Powder – This helps the oats rise in the oven.
 Make sure it’s fresh!